 In June 2016, Community Board 11 rejected the plaque and called for the removal of the statue—a decision which East Harlem Preservation wholeheartedly supported.

-Recently, artists from the Laundromat Project in partnership with El Museo del Barrio and East Harlem Preservation organized a speak-out in solidarity with the reproductive rights of women of color.
-The event was held Sunday, September 25, 2016 in front of the Sims statue where performance artist Francheska Alcantara, activist Viola Plummer, spoken word artists Moana Love and Ravem joined others to honor their ancestors and condemn the (continued) assault on Black and Latina female bodies.
+In September 2016, we joined with artists from the Laundromat Project’s Harlem cohort to organize a speak-out in solidarity with the reproductive rights of women of color.
+The event was held in front of the Sims statue, where community residents and local artists honored their ancestors and condemned the continued assault on Black and Latina female bodies.

-Dr. Sims is not our hero.
-There are many African American and Puerto Rican men and women of medicine and science who could better represent this community: Daniel Hale Williams, Charles Drew, Ramón Emeterio Betances, Helen Rodriguez-Trias, or Rebecca Lee Crumpler, to name a few.
-These are the s/heroes we would prefer to have our children learn about as they stroll in Central Park, confident in the understanding that Black Lives Matter.
+Dr. J. Marion Sims is not our hero.
+There are many African American and Puerto Rican women and men who have made great medical and scientific contributions that have benefitted our community—Daniel Hale Williams, Charles Drew, Ramón Emeterio Betances, Helen Rodriguez-Trias, or Rebecca Lee Crumpler, to name a few.
+These are the s/heroes we would prefer our children learn about as they stroll in Central Park, confident in the understanding that Black Lives Matter.